 Refried Beans are an absolute essential with any Mexican-style meal in my house.
 Don’t get me wrong, I love beans any way you make them, but the refried variety is rich and flavorful with a smooth and creamy texture that makes them top notch.

-One of his cooks who happens to also be Mexican told him one day that the way they make their refried beans at home is to blend leftover chorizo into the beans.
+I learned recently that the quickest way to make taqueria-style beans at home is to blend leftover chorizo into the beans.
 GENIUS!
 This refried bean recipe is super simple, but holy sh*t are these beans good!

 The chorizo provides the smoky, salty taste of bacon but also gives the beans just the right amount of heat and spice.

 I learned another essential trick previously from a woman named Teresa in my hometown of Corpus Christi, Texas that I also incorporated into this recipe.
 She told my stepmom that you should never add the aromatics (onions, peppers, bacon, etc.) to your beans until they are done cooking.
 I always added those things with the dried beans before boiling, but Teresa taught us that all the flavor just cooks out if you do it that way.

 In this recipe, I sauté the chorizo and onions separately, puree the mix and then add it back to the cooked beans to make sure all of the robust chorizo flavors carry through to the finished refried beans.
 Because these beans are so meaty in flavor, they are perfect for any bean and cheese dish you please.
 Think bean and cheese quesadiilas, tostadas, or gorditas!

 I had the most amazing bean and cheese gordita from a street vendor on my trip to San Miguel last week.
 It was so tasty in fact that I had to recreate the recipe.
 Check out my Bean and Cheese Gordita post for more details.